Santander sells 50 percent stake in asset management arm

-MADRID Spain's biggest bank, Santander (SAN.MC), has reached a deal with U.S. private equity firms Warburg Pincus WP.UL and General Atlantic LLC to sell them a 50 percent stake in its asset management arm.
+MADRID Spain's biggest bank, Santander, has reached a deal with U.S. private equity firms Warburg Pincus and General Atlantic LLC to sell them a 50 percent stake in its asset management arm.

 Santander said in a statement on Thursday announcing the sale that it would book a 700 million euro ($914 million) net profit from the deal, which valued Santander Asset Management at 2.05 billion euros.